habeebsl/Balance-Scale-Activity/ProjectPlan.md

 2. Allow activity configurations to be saved and retrieved via FastAPI endpoints.

 ### **Step 4: Testing**

-1. Ensure responsiveness and compatibility across devices.
-2. Test API endpoints for correctness and security using pytest.
+- Test API endpoints for correctness and security using pytest.

 ### **Step 5: Dockerize application**